abstra-app/json-sql/README.md

 # json_sql

-`json_sql` is a Python library that allows you to run sql queries on JSON data.
+`json_sql` is a Python library that allows you to **run SQL queries on JSON data**.
 It is designed to be simple and easy to use, while providing powerful features for querying and manipulating JSON data.

 ## Usage